Diversity of emergent dynamics in competitive threshold-linear networks: Acknowledgments

 \section{Acknowledgments}

-CC was supported by NSF DMS-1225666/1537228, NSF DMS-1516881, and an Alfred P. Sloan Research Fellowship.
-VI was supported by Joint NSF DMS/NIGMS grant R01GM117592, NSF DMS-1122519, NSF IOS-155925, and a DARPA Young Faculty Award.
+KM was supported by NIH R01 EB022862 and NSF DMS-1951599.
+VI was supported by NSFIOS-155925 and the NSF Next Generation Networks for Neuroscience Program (award 2014217).
+CC was supported by NIH R01 EB022862, NSF DMS-1951165, and NSF DMS-1516881.
 CC, KM, and VI also gratefully acknowledge the support of the Statistical and Applied Mathematical Sciences Institute, under grant NSF DMS-1127914.